smileparath/smileparath/README.md

 - 👋 Hi, I’m @parath
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding & editing
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on !...
 - 📫 How to reach me smileparath@gmail.com